igsl-group/jiracloudscript/README.md

 ## LDAPExport.ps1
 This script is used to export LDAP data into a delimited format.
-Jira automation rule can grab the exported data with a web request and parse it using tokenizer.
+Jira automation rule can grab the exported data with a web request and parse it using split.